bitextor/monocleaner/README.md

             [-q]
             model_dir [input] [output]
 ```
-If input and output it will read from stdin and write to stdout.
+If input and output are omitted, it will read from stdin and write to stdout.

 ### Parameters
 * Positional arguments:
   * `model_dir`: Directory where the model is stored.
   * `input`: Input text file, one sentence per line.
 When omitted jointly with output, it will read from stdin.
-  * `output`: Output text file.
+  * `output`: Output tab-separated text file adding monocleaner score.
 When omitted output will be written to stdout.
 * Optional arguments:
   * `--score_only`: Only output one column which is the monocleaner score (default: False)
   * `--disable_hardrules`: Disables the hardrules filtering (only monocleaner fluency scoring is applied) (default: False)